 echo "This is a test email." | mail -s "Test Email" [email protected]

-Replace [email protected] with a valid email address.
-Check the recipient’s inbox to ensure that the email was delivered successfully.
+with a real email address.
+Check the recipient’s inbox to confirm the email arrived.

 Conclusion